Fixed stars: Aristotle

 His cosmos was geocentric, with the Earth at the center, surrounded by a layer of water and air, which was in turn surrounded by a layer of fire which filled the space until reaching the Moon.
 Aristotle also proposed a fifth element called "aether," which is purported to make up the Sun, the planets, and the stars.
 However, Aristotle believed that while the planets rotate, the stars still remain fixed.
 His argument was that if such a massive body was moving, there must surely be evidence that is noticeable from the Earth.
 However, one cannot hear the stars moving, nor can they really see their progress, so Aristotle concludes that while they may be shifted by the planets, they do not move themselves.
 He writes in On the Heavens, "If the bodies of the stars moved in a quantity either of air or of fire...the noise which they created would inevitably be tremendous, and this being so, it would reach and shatter things here on earth".
 His theory that the stars may be carried but were fixed and do not autonomously move or rotate was widely accepted for a time.

 Aristarchus of Samos

 Aristarchus (3rd cent.
 BC), proposed an early heliocentric universe, which would later inspire the work of Copernicus.
-In his model, the Sun, entirely stationary, laid at the center, and all planets revolved around it.
+In his model, the Sun, entirely stationary, lay at the center, and all planets revolved around it.
 Beyond the planets was the sphere of fixed stars, also motionless.
 This system presented two more unique ideas in addition to being heliocentric: the Earth rotated daily to create day, night, and the perceived motions of the other heavenly bodies, and the sphere of fixed stars at its boundary were immensely distant from its center.
 This massive distance had to be assumed due to the fact that stars were observed to have no parallax, which can only be explained by geocentricity or immense distances which create a parallax too small to be measured.